Record solar hydrogen production with concentrated sunlight

-Scientists at EPFL’s Laboratory of Renewable Energy Science and Engineering (LRESE) came up with the idea of concentrating solar irradiation to produce a larger amount of hydrogen over a given area at a lower cost.
+Scientists at EPFL’s Laboratory of Renewable Energy Science and Engineering (LRESE) from the School of Engineering came up with the idea of concentrating solar irradiation to produce a larger amount of hydrogen over a given area at a lower cost.
 They developed an enhanced photo-electrochemical system that, when used in conjunction with concentrated solar irradiation and smart thermal management, can turn solar power into hydrogen with a 17% conversion rate and unprecedented power and current density.
 What’s more, their technology is stable and can handle the stochastic dynamics of daily solar irradiation.

 The results of their research have just been published in Nature Energy.
 “In our device, a thin layer of water runs over a solar cell to cool it.
 The system temperature remains relatively low, allowing the solar cell to deliver better performance,” says Saurabh Tembhurne, a co-author of the study.
 “At the same time, the heat extracted by the water is transferred to catalysts, thereby improving the chemical reaction and increasing the hydrogen production rate,” adds Fredy Nandjou, a researcher at the LRESE.
 Hydrogen production is therefore optimized at each step of the conversion process.